symfony/symfony-docs/page_creation.rst

 What's Next?
 ------------

 Congrats!
-You're already starting to master Symfony and learn a whole new way of building beautiful, functional, fast and maintainable applications.
+You are already starting to master Symfony and learn a whole new way of building beautiful, functional, fast and maintainable applications.

 OK, time to finish mastering the fundamentals by reading these articles: